 Based on the Android operating system, Android TV is a smart TV platform developed by Google.
 It was created with the purpose of offering an interactive TV experience through the use of a 10-foot user interface, and is the direct successor to Google’s initial foray onto the platform: Google TV.

-Android TV is either built into TVs or stand-alone digital media players such as the Nvidia Shield.
+Android TV is either built into smart TVs or stand-alone digital media players such as the Nvidia Shield.
 Users have full access to the Google Play Store to download apps as well as games.
 The OS emphasizes voice search to find content or answer queries.

 Why Use a VPN with the Nvidia Shield?

 The main reason why someone would want to use a VPN on a Nvidia Shield is to access geo-blocked content.
 Depending on the apps you’re running on your Shield, you might also want to use a VPN to protect your privacy.
-After all, who wants their Internet Service Provider to be snooping in on what they do?
+After all, who wants their Internet Service Provider snooping in on what they do?

 When an ISP suspects, even erroneously, that someone might be violating their terms of service, they could react by throttling down their speed, sending copyright infringement notices or even interrupting service altogether.
 A good VPN protects your privacy by adding a layer of encryption to your internet traffic that is almost impossible to crack.